 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of Colorado Denver.
+Applicants require above average high school grades to get into CU Denver.
 The average high school GPA of the admitted freshman class at University of Colorado Denver was 3.43 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #8 in Colorado for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as CU Denver accepts 64% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as CU Denver accepts 67% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |2.75 to 3.00||16%||Reach|